 “How about another joke, Murray?”

-You knew this will be featured on the list, as you should!
-This phenomenal take on the Joker, lead by an Oscar®-winning performance by Joaquin Phoenix, is a commentary on the ruthless society and media that mocks the outcasts and misfits of society.
+You knew this will be featured on our list of best movie monologues, as you should!
+This phenomenal take on the Joker, lead by an Oscar-winning performance by Joaquin Phoenix, is a commentary on the ruthless society and media that mocks the outcasts and misfits of society.

 Although this clip includes a slight dialogue, it’s one of the tensest close-shot scenes of recent times.